jackstjean/D-DTEST/wand.md

 # Description and Abilities (Entry)
 desc: |-
+  Wands are simple, lightweight arcane focuses, making them quite popular.
+A wand is typically shorter than the forearm of the user and is convenient to store in a sleeve.
 abilities: []
 entry: |-
   An [[Arcane Focus]] takes a specific form and is bejeweled or carved to channel arcane magic.
 A [[Sorcerer]], [[Warlock]], or [[Wizard]] can use such an item as a [[Spellcasting Focus]].